Violin Concerto (Bates): Reception

 Pitcher added, "Unfortunately, these melodies often come across as little more than beautiful moments in an otherwise tedious half-hour.
 Melodies in the concerto frequently meander without a sense of purpose or destination.
 The work’s musical argument is likewise loose, sometimes amounting to nothing more than slow sections following fast sections."
-However, Pitcher ultimately praised the solo writing and referred to the piece asan "important" work.
+However, Pitcher ultimately praised the solo writing and referred to the piece as an "important" work.